JWebUnit/jwebunit/README.txt

 JUnit to create acceptance tests.
 As the tests were being written, they were continuously refactored to remove duplication and other bad smells in the test code.
 JWebUnit is the result of these refactorings.
-We are now using HtmlUnit (htmlunit.sourceforge.net).
+We are using HtmlUnit (htmlunit.sourceforge.net).

 Changes in this version are available here: http://jwebunit.sourceforge.net/changes-report.html